 For more information, check out this department's website:

-Biola graduates from the Business Administration major have gone on to study at the following graduate schools:
+Biola graduates from the Business Administration major have also gone on to study at the following graduate schools: